MohammedManik2548/user_management/README.md

 # User Management

-Welcome to the Todos Flutter Application!
+Welcome to the User Management Flutter Application!
 This README file provides an overview of the app, its features, setup instructions, and other relevant details.

 ## Introduction

-This app offers a simple and intuitive way to create, manage, and prioritize tasks, ensuring that you stay productive and focused on what matters most.
-With features like task categorization, due date reminders, and progress tracking, the To-Do app is your perfect companion for boosting productivity and reducing stress.
+This app offers a simple and intuitive way to load and display a scrollable list of users from the API and show a larger profile picture, full name, and email address
-## Download Application

 Download Now: [Todos-Android-Application.APK](https://drive.google.com/file/d/1D5aWF56QnCgRWV_X3GR2X5wrAbYxMgch/view?usp=sharing)

 ## Features

-- **Todos Listing**: Browse through a variety of Task.
-- **Task Management**: Create and Delete Task.
-- **gyro and accelerometer**: 2 graphs that are continuously showing real-time data of the gyro and accelerometer sensors.
+- **Fetch & Display Users**: Loads and displays a scrollable list of users from the API.
+- **User Card**: Each item in the list clearly shows the user's profile picture, full name, and email address.
+- **Search by Name**: A search bar at the top allows for real-time filtering of the user list based on the user's name.
+- **Detailed View**: Displays a dedicated screen for a selected user, showing a larger profile picture, full name, and email address.

 ## Installation